tpmathebula/ProHint/README.md

 # ProHint, A Static Code Analysis Tool for OpenEdge

-ProHint is a community-driven tool to detect errors and potential problems in OpenEdge code and to enforce your team's coding conventions.
+ProHint is a tool written in NodeJs to detect errors and potential problems in OpenEdge code and to enforce your team's coding conventions.
 It is very flexible so you can easily adjust it to your particular coding guidelines and the environment you expect your code to execute in.
 ProHint is open source and